opendatalabcz/czech-captcha/README.md

 Currently, it is possible to build and deploy the application only using docker compose -- without installing any other dependencies.
 Make sure you set up environment variables needed from docker-compose.yml file.

 ```
+# 1. Runs tests
+# 2. Builds the jar file from Kotlin source files
-# Start the application
+# 3. Build the docker image
 docker-compose build

+# Start the application - Runs and connects the containers
 docker-compose -p captcha up -d

-# Stop the application
+# Stops the application
 docker compose -p captcha stop
 ```